Top Places to Catch Georgia Sports with the Family

 Sports fans in Georgia have opportunities year-round to catch their favorite teams and players in action.
 From professional and college football and baseball to professional and amateur motorsports, Georgia is home to scores of fun and family-friendly places to watch exciting matchups.

 Mercedes-Benz Stadium, Atlanta

-Football pulls in fans to Atlanta to see the NFL’s Atlanta Falcons, the annual SEC Football Championship game and the Chick-fil-A Peach Bowl.
+Football pulls in fans to Atlanta to see the NFL’s Atlanta Falcons, the annual SEC Football Championship game, the Celebration Bowl and the Chick-fil-A Peach Bowl.
 The Falcons have a new home: Mercedes-Benz Stadium.
 Major League Soccer team Atlanta United FC also plays in the stadium, which features a one-of-a-kind retractable roof oval and a five-story 360-degree high-definition video halo scoreboard.
-Mercedes-Benz Stadium will host Super Bowl LIII on Feb.
-3, 2019.

-The Atlanta Braves also have a new stadium: SunTrust Park at The Battery Atlanta.
+The Atlanta Braves stadium has a new name: Truist Park (formerly SunTrust Park) at The Battery Atlanta.
 Integrated into the lively shopping and entertainment district, the home of the Braves is a premier destination 365 days a year.